tkb-github/attested-conjectures/zetzel.md

 ---
-name: Database of Greek and Latin Conjectural Emendations Attested in MSS
 title: Textual Criticism and the Transmission of Latin Texts
+tagline: Database of Greek and Latin Conjectural Emendations Attested in MSS
 description: A bibliography composed with the needs of graduate students in mind
 author: James Zetzel
 locale: en_US